ShantanuR3597/ShantanuRastogi_2511797_part2_kpi_experiment/analysis/hypothesis_test_notes.md

 The results of this hypothesis test will be used as a key input when deciding whether the Treatment experience should be launched to all users.

+## Test Inputs

+Control Group:
+- Users = 693
+- Conversions = 22
+- Conversion Rate = 3.17%

+Treatment Group:
+- Users = 715
+- Conversions = 50
+- Conversion Rate = 6.99%

+---

+## Statistical Test Performed

+A Two-Proportion Z-Test was performed to compare Paid Conversion Rate between the Control and Treatment groups.

+---

+## Test Output

+- Z Statistic = -3.2519
+- P Value = 0.000573
+- Significance Level (α) = 0.05

+---

+## Decision

+Since the p-value (0.000573) is less than the significance level (0.05), the Null Hypothesis is rejected.

+---

+## Business Interpretation

+The Treatment group achieved a significantly higher Paid Conversion Rate than the Control group.
+The observed improvement is statistically significant and unlikely to be caused by random variation.

+Based on this result, the new onboarding campaign demonstrates a measurable positive impact on customer conversion performance and should be considered for launch, subject to evaluation of guardrail metrics.